cici-xingyu-zheng/swdb_2024_strategy/README.md

 I fetched all `wt/wt` from `allensdk` following [totorial 1](https://allensdk.readthedocs.io/en/latest/visual_behavior_optical_physiology.html#tutorials) here.

-Start migrating the code (to `src_local`) the meantime when my data is loading ... est: in 3 hrs, so by dinner, I will be setting up the system for bigger scale work.
+Start migrating the code (to `src_local`) the meantime when my data is loading ... est: in 3-6 hrs, so by tmrw morning, I will be setting up the system for bigger scale work.

 For `psytrack`: Turn out that output `y` must be either [1 or 2](https://github.com/nicholas-roy/psytrack/blob/master/psytrack/getMAP.py) or if 0 or 1 will be fixed; don't know why but fine